 Ask Dabo Swinney about his faith, and he will not be afraid to share it.

-That may have been the biggest takeaway from the Clemson head coach’s press conference at Thursday’s ACC Kickoff media event.
-Swinney may be one of the Tigers’ most productive leaders in school football history, having captured a national championship and racked up more than 100 all-time wins.
+That may have been the biggest takeaway from the Clemson head coach’s press conference at the ACC’s Kickoff media event.
+Swinney may be one of the Tigers’ most productive leaders in school football history, having captured multiple national championships and racked up more than 100 all-time wins.
 But most of his passion addressing reporters this week stemmed from a question about his tendency to point to God after even the biggest college football accomplishments.

 “That’s the easiest question I’ve had all day,” Swinney said.
 “To me, that’s just the priorities of my life.”